 Electronics

-Don’t forget to bring a camera to capture your Jordan adventures.
-Be sure to pack the necessary chargers, cords, and a power bank – perfect for those scenic road trip routes around the country.
+Remember to bring a camera to capture your Jordan adventures.
+Be sure to pack the necessary chargers, cords, and a power bank—perfect for those scenic road trip routes around the country.
 You may also need an electrical adaptor.
-Jordan uses a standard European non-grounded, two-prong plug (type C) as well as a UK non-grounded, three-prong plug (type G).
+Jordan uses a standard European non-grounded, two-prong plug (Type C) and a UK non-grounded, three-prong plug (Type G).

-Electronics can be quite expensive in Jordan, so it’s best to bring what you need.
+Electronics can be quite expensive in Jordan, so bringing what you need is best.

 Reusable Water Bottle & Utensils